waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.3/readme.md

 Container image creation is a crucial step in modern DevOps pipelines.

+In this challenge, you will create a simple Python Flask web app and containerize it.

 ## Objectives

 1.  **Create a folder for your containerized app and open the newly created folder in Visual Studio Code**